 I also have a great Swedish genealogy newsletter for you.

-Every other week I publish a newsletter with tips on Swedish genealogy that can help you research your Swedish family history.
+Every month I publish a newsletter with tips on Swedish genealogy that can help you research your Swedish family history.

 Just click the button below and put your address in the box to get these tips delivered right to your inbox!
 If you use this button you will also get the free guide Four Steps to Remember a Swedish Ancestor, so that you can start researching your migrant ancestor in Sweden.